coq/coq/doc/sphinx/proof-engine/tactics.rst

    This tactic checks whether its argument is a variable or hypothesis in the current goal context or in the opened sections.

-.. exn:: Not a variable or hypothesis
+.. exn:: Not a variable or hypothesis.

 .. _equality: